-Knowing who your customers are, what drives them to buy your product or service – and what motivates them to come back time and time again – are key to business growth and success.
+Knowing who your customers are, what drives them to buy your product or serviceare key to business growth and success.

-Through customer analysis, companies can identify target customers, anticipate different customer's needs, build engaging and more personalized customer experiences, and stand out in a competitive marketplace.
+Through customer analysis, companies can identify different groups of customers and the needs of those customers to help them build more personalized customer experiences, and stand out in a competitive marketplace.

-Customer analysis is the process of identifying your target customers, detecting their pain points, and examining how your product or service solves their needs.
+Customer analysis is the process of identifying your target customers, detecting their pain points and needs, and examining how your product or service solves customer needs.

 By analyzing all sorts of quantitative and qualitative data, brands can divide customers into groups based on shared characteristics.
 Allowing businesses to create personalized experiences based on factors like buying behavior, gender, age, interest, and beyond.

+The better you understand your customers, the easier it will be to complete the following steps of your customer analysis.
 The first step in customer analysis is to collect data from multiple sources that help you define characteristics of existing customers.
-Then, you’ll need to analyze this data to identify segments, that is, sub-groups of customers with shared attributes.
+Then, you’ll need to analyze this data to identify segments, that is, sub-groups of customers with shared attributes and motivations.
+You might also identify groups of customers you’re not targeting yet

 Here are some ideas for you to start gathering and making sense of customer data: